TradeTrust/token-registry/README.md

 deploy:token: Deploys the TradeTrust token
 ```

+> [!TIP]
-> 💡 Tip: Note that the `--factory` argument is optional.
+> 💡 Note that the `--factory` argument is optional.
 When not provided, the task will use the default Title Escrow Factory.
 > You can also reuse a Title Escrow factory that you have previously deployed by passing its address to the `--factory` argument.

 #### Using an existing Title Escrow Factory